Script Annotations

 @script(constructor="runner")

-def read_artifact(an_artifact: Annotated[Path, Artifact(name="my-artifact", path="/tmp/file")]):
+def read_artifact(an_artifact: Annotated[Path, Artifact(loader=None)]):

 print(an_artifact.read_text())